Afghan earthquakes kill 2,445, Taliban say, as deaths mount

 "People left their houses, we all are on the streets," she wrote in a text message to Reuters on Saturday, adding that the city was feeling aftershocks.

-There are a total of 202 public health facilities in Herat province, one of which is the major regional hospital where 500 casualties had been taken, the World Health Organization (WHO)said in a report on Sunday.
+There are a total of 202 public health facilities in Herat province, one of which is the major regional hospital where 500 casualties have been taken, the World Health Organization (WHO) said in a report on Sunday.

 A vast majority of the facilities are smaller basic health centres and logistical challenges were hindering operations, particularly in remote areas, the WHO said.